thorstenhater/nmlcc/README.md

 3. Connect stimuli, currently `PulseGenerator` only
 4. Construct and execute a simulation of 1000ms

-You will need to fill in a few bits, marked `<FIXME>`, namely
+You will want to tweak in a few settings
-- Probes to measure observables, an example is provided
+- Probes to measure observables, by default the membrane potential at the soma is probed.
-- Extraction of measurement traces
+- Extraction of measurement traces, by default we try to import `seaborn` and `matplotlib` and plot the soma probe.
-- Tweak simulation time `t` and `dt`
+- Simulation settings; defaults are time `t=1000ms` and `dt=0.005ms`.

 ### Options